Lumbridge/SCCT-Maps/README.md

 ## For map makers

-[Rainbow Six Vegas — Calypso Casino v1.0.0](assets/r6v-calypso-casino/v1.0.0/README.md) is a pack of converted meshes and textures for use in your own maps: [download it](https://github.com/Lumbridge/SCCT-Maps/releases/download/r6v-calypso-casino-v1.0.0/Calypso-Casino-Editor-Assets-v1.0.0.zip) or install it from **Tools → Textures & static meshes** in the Map Manager.
+[Rainbow Six Vegas: Calypso Casino v1.0.0](assets/r6v-calypso-casino/v1.0.0/README.md) is a pack of converted meshes and textures for use in your own maps: [download it](https://github.com/Lumbridge/SCCT-Maps/releases/download/r6v-calypso-casino-v1.0.0/Calypso-Casino-Editor-Assets-v1.0.0.zip) or install it from **Tools → Textures & static meshes** in the Map Manager.
 Publishing details for the manager's catalogue are in the [Map Manager docs](https://github.com/Lumbridge/SCCT-Map-Manager/blob/main/docs/publishing.md).